periraviteja/KafkaStreaming/README.md

 Other ways to count the messages:
 In slack forum: http://cnfl.io/slack, below thread i find it interesting.
 '''
-Srinivas Devaki: You can use GetOffsetShell to get the earliest and latest offsets and compute the number of messages by subtracting with each other
+One can use GetOffsetShell to get the earliest and latest offsets and compute the number of messages by subtracting with each other

 # Get Latest Offset
 /opt/kafka/bin/kafka-run-class.sh kafka.tools.GetOffsetShell \